 One downside of living in Evans is that it can take a long time to commute to work.
 In Evans, the average commute to work is 36.33 minutes, which is quite a bit higher than the national average.

-Evans is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Evans doesn't have a public transportation system that people use for their commute.

-The citizens of Evans are very well educated compared to the average community in the nation: 37.60% of adults in Evans have a bachelor's degree or even advanced degree.
+The education level of Evans citizens is very high relative to the national average among all cities (21.84%): 37.60% of adults in Evans have a bachelor's degree or even advanced degree.

 The people who call Evans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Evans residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Evans include English, Irish, German, French, and Italian.